Jacob Schaefer (composer): Music career

 In 1930 the choir debuted his new oratorio October at Carnegie Hall.
 This "revolutionary oratorio" incorporated poems selected by Nathaniel Buchwald from the works of Itzik Feffer, Leib Kvitko, Peretz Markish, Morris Rosenfeld, and others.

 In 1932 Schaefer traveled to Kharkiv at the invitation of Soviet poet Itzik Feffer, where he premiered October there with the support of the Ukrainian Philharmonic and choirs from Kharkiv and Kyiv, and in 1933 went to Moscow to represent his New York choir at the International Congress of Proletarian Musicians.
 There was even the suggestion of a Soviet tour by his New York choir, although it never happened in the end.
 Upon his return to New York in May 1933 the choir gave another concert at Carnegie Hall; Schaefer also toured around Chicago, Detroit, Toledo, and various other places.
 After 1933 Schaefer was also a member of a left-wing composer's organization called the Composers Collective which included Charles Seeger, Henry Cowell, Elie Siegmeister, Aaron Copland, and Marc Blitzstein.
 The main function of the group, which was a spinoff of the Communist-affiliated Degeyter Club, was to compose new radical music for workers' choirs like the Freiheit singing society; Schaefer, as an experienced conductor, urged the other Collective members to simplify their music to make it more accessible and singable for working class singers.

 His final major work was A bunt mit a statshke (Strike and revolt).
 This work, which included dance choreography and folk song arrangements, sought to portray scenes in the lives of workers via music collected by Soviet musicologist Moisei Beregovsky.
 It was only performed by the choir after his death in 1937, after Max Helfman had taken over for Schaefer, and again in 1938.

-Schaefer died of a heart attack at his home in the The Bronx on December 1, 1936.
+Schaefer died of a heart attack at his home in The Bronx on December 1, 1936.
 His funeral was held at the Central Opera House on 67th St. and was attended by more than fifteen thousand people.
 He was buried at the New Montefiore Cemetery in Suffolk County, New York.